xiaogit00/covalent-docs/docs/content/learn/tutorials/query-with-primer-int.md

 ## Access array elements

-### Dot operator to access to elements on an array in the result
+### Dot notation to access an element at a particular index on an array

 You can use the dot notation to access an array by index.
 For example, you can access the second parameter of a decoded event: